pum8/power-data-augmentation/readme.txt

-# Project Title: Data Synthesis using CTGAN and TVAE
+# Project Title: Data Synthesis using CTGAN,TVAE, and TabDDPM

 ## Overview
-This project involves the use of Conditional Tabular Generative Adversarial Network (CTGAN) and Tabular Variational Autoencoder (TVAE) to synthesize realistic data based on the given dataset.
-The project includes implementations of both models, the generated figures, and the saved models for further data generation tasks.
+This project involves using the Conditional Tabular Generative Adversarial Network (CTGAN), Tabular Variational Autoencoder (TVAE), and Tabular Denoising diffusion probabilistic(TabDDPM) to synthesize realistic data based on the given dataset.
+The project includes implementations of the models, the generated figures, and the saved models for further data generation tasks.

 ## Project Structure

 ### CTGAN Synthesizer
 - **CTGAN.py**: Script implementing the CTGAN model.